pbiecek/xai_resources/README.md

 ![images/attributionPriors.png](images/attributionPriors.png)

+* [Guidelines for Responsible and Human-Centered Use of Explainable Machine Learning](https://arxiv.org/abs/1906.03533); Patrick Hall; Explainable machine learning (ML) has been implemented in numerous open source and proprietary software packages and explainable ML is an important aspect of commercial predictive modeling.
+However, explainable ML can be misused, particularly as a faulty safeguard for harmful black-boxes, e.g. fairwashing, and for other malevolent purposes like model stealing.
+This text discusses definitions, examples, and guidelines that promote a holistic and human-centered approach to ML which includes interpretable (i.e. white-box ) models and explanatory, debugging, and disparate impact analysis techniques.

 * [Concept Tree: High-Level Representation of Variables for More Interpretable Surrogate Decision Trees](https://arxiv.org/abs/1906.01297); Xavier Renard, Nicolas Woloszko, Jonathan Aigrain, Marcin Detyniecki; Interpretable surrogates of black-box predictors trained on high-dimensional tabular datasets can struggle to generate comprehensible explanations in the presence of correlated variables.
 We propose a model-agnostic interpretable surrogate that provides global and local explanations of black-box classifiers to address this issue.
 We introduce the idea of concepts as intuitive groupings of variables that are either defined by a domain expert or automatically discovered using correlation coefficients.
 Concepts are embedded in a surrogate decision tree to enhance its comprehensibility.

 ![images/Trepan.png](images/Trepan.png)